How did Sky News broadcast live from Tripoli ?

 It’s not true for a few reasons the first been that the government in Tripoli shut most of the mobile phone networks down at the first chance they had and they don’t have as good quality 3G over there as we have, plus the quality was a little better than 3G even if you did see it on your 50 inch TV as a 3G type video call.

-The broadcast was done with an Apple Mac Pro laptop computer connected to a BGAN mini-satellite dish on a flat bed truck that was all been charged and powered by a car cigarette lighter socket in the truck they were all in, amazing if you think we are in 2011, but even more so in Libya as it’s not the kind of place you can just book a satellite truck for a uplink feed.
+The broadcast was done with an Apple Mac Pro laptop computer connected to a BGAN mini-satellite dish on a flat bed truck that was all been charged and powered by a car cigarette lighter socket (probably a multi way like this) in the truck they were all in, amazing if you think we are in 2011, but even more so in Libya as it’s not the kind of place you can just book a satellite truck for a uplink feed.

 In the back of the truck, was Andy Marsh, the producer, sat holding the satellite dish and a compass, constantly readjusting the dish to track the satellite above.
 The arrangement proved so stable that at one stage Alex Crawford was able to broadcast live and uninterrupted for 40 minutes.

 At the time this amazing event in history was happening in Tripoli, the people were out in the square and on the streets, what was the BBC doing ? well the BBC only aired file footage that it has been said was taken earlier that day, they did eventually get a live feed from there reporter in the hotel and not on the streets.